NIRCam Imaging

 Imaging is one of NIRCam's observing modes, which also include time-series imaging (rapid monitoring of bright variable sources) and coronagraphy (high-contrast imaging).

-For standard imaging discussed here, NIRCam observes 9.7 arcmin² field of view simultaneously in a short wavelength channel (0.6–2.3 µm) and long wavelength channel (2.4–5.0 µm) via a beam splitting dichroic.
+For standard imaging discussed here, NIRCam observes a 9.7 arcmin² field of view simultaneously in a short wavelength channel (0.6–2.3 µm) and long wavelength channel (2.4–5.0 µm) via a beam splitting dichroic.
 Extra-wide, wide, medium, and narrow filters are available.

 When creating a NIRCam imaging observation with the Astronomer's Proposal Tool (APT), the primary options are the filter, dither pattern, subarray, and exposure time (via the detector readout patterns).
 One filter is selected for each wavelength channel.